akshitajain65/Collab-o-Rate-The-one-stop-solution-to-Collaborative-Shopping/CollaborativePersononalizedRating/README.md

-# Personal/Friends review system for wish-listed items
+# Collaborative Rating system for wish-listed items

 Suppose I am the customer, and I have wish-listed some of my favourite items.
 But now, I am confused about which ones to buy :(  <br/>
 This feauture of Collaborative Personalized Rating comes to my rescue :) <br/>